 Odd Numbers Look Right

-Mix Pot Sizes
+Mix Pot Sizes and Shapes

-Pots at Longwood Gardens
+Creative Pot Designs at Longwood Gardens

-If you ever get the chance, the pots and combinations at Longwood Gardens in Kennett Square, Pennsylvania are some of the most extraordinary I've ever seen.
-Notice how they used very different pots, and used plants in each pot that are a salmon color as well as a deep wine.
-The textures in all the pots are quite different, but the color echoes make them form a coherent design.Continue to 5 of 5 below.
+If you ever get the chance to visit, the pots and plant combinations at Longwood Gardens in Kennett Square, Pennsylvania, are some of the most extraordinary we've ever seen.
+Notice how they used different kinds of pots and used plants that are a salmon color as well as a deep wine color.
+The textures in all pots are quite different, but the color echoing creates a coherent design.